yelotofu/heroku-buildpack-wordpress/README.markdown

 ## TODO

-* Automate vendor upgrades.
-Make it easy to keep in sync with latest Nginx, PHP, and Wordpress.
 * End-users shouldn't be able to do things that aren't supported on Heroku.
 Write plugins to hide everything.
 * Integrate New Relic.
 * CDN support.